The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing

 \section{Systematizing DP Auditing Research Based on their Operational Modes}

-In this section, we systematize the state-of-the-art work on DP auditing based on the modes of operation specific to DP auditing.
+In this section, we systematize the state of the art on DP auditing based on the modes of operation specific to it.
 Specifically, we extract the threat models used in the literature and introduce a new taxonomy to further break down these threat models into specific adversarial capabilities.
 Furthermore, we extract the types of privacy attacks and evaluation functions instantiated by auditing techniques.
 Finally, we discuss different techniques to calculate confidence levels for audits.